 eduroam will provide you with wireless Internet access.
-When you are in Cambridge you can choose to connect via either eduroam, the University of Cambridge Wireless Service (previously known as Lapwing) or, if one exists, a wireless service provided by your College or Institution.
+When you are in Cambridge you can choose to connect wirelessly via either eduroam, the University of Cambridge Wireless Service (previously known as Lapwing) or, if one exists, a wireless service provided by your College or Institution.
 A list of institutions with Computing Service provided wireless access points is available.
-Note that not all have eduroam access available at present.

 When you are away from Cambridge, and at a site that also participates in eduroam, you will be able to connect to their eduroam service using your Cambridge eduroam credentials.
 This means you will be able to access most of the services you use when you are connected to the CUDN.
 For some local services you will need to use your Raven password as your computer will not be using a Cambridge address.
 If you also have a VPDN account you can use that to let your computer appear as if it were on the CUDN.

 Most sites participating in eduroam use the eduroam network name.
 If you go to a site that does not, you should follow local instructions to connect to the correct service.

 Note that when you use eduroam at another organisation you are bound by our AUP (ISSS rules and guidelines), the Janet AUP and the AUP of the organisation you are visiting.
 Breach of AUP could result in disciplinary procedures.

 Before you leave Cambridge